YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    GDE>

 While not essential, it may be conceptually helpful to build the global directory from the bottom up – first create the segments, then the regions, and then the name spaces.
-First edit the default to make the parameters more useful – the out-of-box defaults are suitable for experimentation but not real use.
+First edit the default to make the parameters more useful – the out-of-the-box defaults are suitable for experimentation but not real use.
 Using a template reduces the work needed to create multiple regions and segments.
-Notice the use of different access methods for BIRDS and REPTILES.
+Notice the use of different access methods for MAMMALS and CRUSTACEANS.

 .. parsed-literal::
    GDE> change -segment DEFAULT -block_size=4096 -allocation=1000 -extension=1000 -global_buffer_count=1000 -file_name=/home/gtmuser/gtm.dat